-What Can a Handyman Do in Lawton, Oklahoma?
+What Can a Handyman Do Without a License in Lawton, Oklahoma?

 In Oklahoma, most "handyman" work is not covered by a single statewide general-contractor license; instead, licensing is trade-specific (electrical, plumbing, HVAC/mechanical) and local building permits still apply.
 For residential building/remodeling, Oklahoma’s Construction Industries Board (CIB) contractor licensing generally applies only when a project meets the state’s contractor licensing threshold (commonly treated as $50,000+ in many Oklahoma CIB classifications), but trade work is regulated regardless of project size.
 In Lawton (Comanche County), expect a city business license/tax registration plus permits through the City of Lawton Inspection Division for many repair/remodel jobs.